ServiceInnovationLab/staging-site/pages/about-our-story.md

 When the physical facility closed as part of a broader move, the work ended or was transitioned to various agencies to continue.
 The team packaged up its body of work into this Toolkit.
 They created guides and templates, along with an attempt to articulate the valuable ‘Lab Approach’ developed over time.
 This approach drew international interest, with visitors from Asia, Canada, the UK, USA, Australia, Saudi Arabia and the United Arab Emirates.

+Often valuable research undertaken by government (and beyond) is archived or not easily discoverable and therefore investment in such work is not available to build on or inform others who could benefit.
+Valuable work has been undertaken in the Lab.
+Some of this has been large and impactful; some small, yet incremental in contributing to a bigger change that benefits New Zealanders.
+As such, the Toolkit represents a repository of immense value.

 In the end, the team says its biggest lesson from everything that went well, was that this happened when effort was focused right at the start on establishing enduring relationships and then building trust – something Māori would capture in the saying he tangata he tangata he tangata; it is about the people, the people, the people.

 **Thank You, Haere rā**